Metadata: Types

 Metadata is not strictly bound to one of these categories, as it can describe a piece of data in many other ways.

 While the metadata application is manifold, covering a large variety of fields, there are specialized and well-accepted models to specify types of metadata.
 Bretherton & Singley (1994) distinguish between two distinct classes: structural/control metadata and guide metadata.
 Structural metadata describes the structure of database objects such as tables, columns, keys and indexes.
 Guide metadata helps humans find specific items and is usually expressed as a set of keywords in a natural language.
 According to Ralph Kimball, metadata can be divided into three categories: technical metadata (or internal metadata), business metadata (or external metadata), and process metadata.
+Dan Linstedt, creator of the data vault methodology, says business metadata "...provide[s] definition of the functionality, definition of the data, definition of the elements, and definition of how the data is used within business...business metadata includes business requirements, time-lines, business metrics, business process flows, and business terminology."

+Business metadata is important because it can greatly facilitate the usefulness of the data to business people.
+A simple example of business metadata is a glossary entry.
+Hover functionality in an application or web form can enable a glossary definition to be shown when cursor is on a field or term.

+Other examples of business metadata include annotation ability within applications.
+For example, a business user may be viewing a business intelligence (BI) report and notice a trend in the data.
+The user may have background knowledge as to why this trend occurs.
+Some business intelligence tools enable the user to create an annotation within the report that explains the trend.
+Such an annotation can enhance other users' understanding of the data.
+This example is especially powerful because it is created by a business user for the use of other business people.